pgdr/talks/citmc/PITCHME.md

 +++
-### challenge: mindlessly cutting costs,
+#### challenge: mindlessly cutting costs,

 or: how to throw the baby out with the bathwater simultaneously losing trust

-> Optimization using data and model update resulted in production
+> Optimization using data and model update resulted in production potential;
+>
-> potential; estimated value of this optimization has been estimated to
+> the value of this optimization has been estimated to NOK2bn
-> NOK2bn

 +++

-#### challenge: excellence—in what?
+#### challenge: excellence — in what?

+people doing "digital" delivering subpar

 ---